shubham-pixelnx/react-gold/README.md

 ### Step 4 - Build

 Run build command, this will automatically remove existing build and put a new one.
-Additionally it will copy .htaccess and db.php to the root folder which is /home/wedios/public_html/frontend/wedios-react-node/build
+Additionally it will copy .htaccess and db.php to the root folder

 #### `npm run build`